l-koehler/bridgetest/README.md

   on that if it won't take too long.
 PRs fixing windows will be accepted.
   for now, i'd prefer getting this mess to work at all :3

-* The upstream library for the minecraft protocol needs to be the latest git version, for that purpose just clone [[TODO explain this!]]
+* The upstream library for the minecraft protocol
+  needs to be the bleeding-edge git version, but you can simply ignore
+  this warning here if you only want to *use* this program.

-#### Isn't this violating Microsofts IP?
+#### Isn't this violating Microsofts Intellectual Property?

-The protocol is implemented by another library, not by me.
+The minecraft protocol is implemented by another library, not by me.

-The textures sent to the client are not made or endorsed by microsoft,
+The textures this server is sending are NOT the official minecraft resources.
+This repository contains NO textures, but the program will offer to download
-It sends the [Faithful x32](https://faithfulpack.net) texture pack by default,
+the [Faithful x32](https://faithfulpack.net/) texture pack ([license](https://faithfulpack.net/license)) if no pack is found.
-but you can replace this pack if you like, it is pulled from CONF_DIR/textures.
-CONF_DIR can differ from system to system, the path will be shown on each start.
+You can change what pack is used by changing the folder the config file
+(at `~/.config/bridgetest.toml`) points to or by changing the texture pack
+itself, at `~/.local/share/bridgetest/pack`).
+(these paths are dirs::data_dir and dirs::config_dir, not hardcoded)

+#### Where is the documentation?

+gone :3